k8-mb/k8-mb.github.io/synopsis.md

 of the agreement.
 Apparently, they do not care that our signatures are missing, they already deposited the money.

+They have sent us misleading information about the implementation of the green areas in the courtyards.
+We needed to go the competent autorities to discover that the plan they presented is not feasible.

+After two year that the first owner live in the building, they have built a huge scaffolding for fixing some defects in the terraces.
+The scaffolding have been in place for four mounth and nobody ever used it.
+It has been dismantled after the visit of an inspector that pointed out how dangerous and irregular it was.

+And the story still goes on.

 [meeting-fourreal]: {% post_url 2018-06-15-meeting-fourreal %}
 [men-at-work]: {% post_url 2018-06-18-men-at-work %}